briannammatey/ASLTracker/README.md

 - UI development is in early stages

 ---
+## To Do
+- Train and improve model
+- Improve Dataset
+- Finalize UI
+---
 ## 📌 Goals

 - Increase accessibility to ASL learning through intuitive tech